phfn/ydns_updater/README.md

 This code is mainly written by AI.
 It seems to work, but you should review if you want to use it.

+## Not working

+IPv6 in Docker requires tinkering.

 ## Files

 * `update_ydns.sh`: The core shell script that interacts with the YDNS API.